accumulator/Quickddit/README.md

 Quickddit is a free and open source Reddit client for mobile phones.
 Quickddit is **not** an official client of Reddit and is not affiliated with Reddit in any way.

-Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.6).
+Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4), Sailfish OS (Qt 5.6) and Ubuntu-touch (Qt 5.9).
 The logic part is developed in C++ while the UI is developed in QML.

 The Harmattan port has been left at 1.0.0 feature level, and will not receive new features.